Springer Mountain: Geography

 Springer Mountain is a north–south-trending loaf-shaped mountain located on the border of Gilmer and Fannin counties.
 The summit has an elevation 3782 ft above mean sea level.
-Springer Mountain is part of the Blue Ridge Mountains that extend from Georgia to Pennsylvania.
+Springer Mountain is part of the Blue Ridge Mountains that extend from Georgia to Maine.
 Springer Mountain divides the northern and southern extensions of the Blue Ridge in Georgia, with one branch heading northwest to the Cohutta Mountains and the other branch heading southwest to Mount Oglethorpe.
 Springer Mountain is located inside the Chattahoochee National Forest, as well as the Ed Jenkins National Recreation Area.

 The mountain is located about 17 mi east of Ellijay, 14 mi northwest of Dahlonega and 11 mi southwest of Suches.
 Mount Oglethorpe, the original southern terminus of the Appalachian Trail, is located about 14 mi south of Springer Mountain.
 Other nearby geographical features include Black Mountain, Tickanetley Creek and Winding Stair Gap.

 Hiking

 Appalachian Trail

 In 1958, the southern terminus of the Appalachian Trail was relocated from Mount Oglethorpe to Springer Mountain.
 The reason for this relocation was because of increased development around Mount Oglethorpe.
 Springer Mountain was considered to be less dramatic than Mount Oglethorpe, but because of its remoteness, Springer Mountain was also considered to be less susceptible to development.

 One way to climb Springer Mountain is from a parking lot on Forest Service Road 42, located 0.9 mi north up the Appalachian Trail from the summit.
 Hikers desiring to hike north from Springer Mountain would begin by hiking 0.9 mi south on the Appalachian Trail before turning around to hike north.
 At the peak of Springer Mountain is a bronze plaque with the Appalachian Trail logo, a register for hikers to sign, and a benchmark.

 In addition to the Appalachian Trail, Springer Mountain can be reached from the south via the Appalachian Approach Trail.
-The approach trail starts at the visitor's center of Amicalola Falls State Park and is 8.5 mi in length.
+The approach trail starts at the visitor center of Amicalola Falls State Park and is 8.5 mi in length.
+The Appalachian Trail Conservancy recommends that Appalachian Trail hikers start at the Amicalola Falls State Park instead of Forest Service Road 42 as overcrowding on the service road can block emergency vehicles.
+The approach trail was a part of the original Appalachian Trail until 1958, and was a part of the section that went down to Mount Oglethorpe.